Alternating minimization for generalized rank one matrix sensing: Sharp predictions from a random initialization: Discussion

 \section{Discussion}

 We analyzed the alternating minimization algorithm for generalized rank one matrix estimation with Gaussian measurements, demonstrating sharp linear convergence from a random initialization.
-The bedrock of our analysis is a two-dimensional deterministic update which provides a good approximation for natural error metrics---such as the angular estimation error---of the high-dimensional iterates.
-Crucially, we showed that our deterministic approximations are accurate up to fluctuations of the order $\widetilde{\order}(n^{-1/2})$, thus enabling our analysis through the entire trajectory.
-We conclude with a few intriguing open questions and extensions.
+The bedrock of our analysis is a two-dimensional deterministic one-step update which provides a good approximation for natural error metrics---such as the angular estimation error---of the high-dimensional iterates.
+Crucially, we showed that our deterministic one-step approximations are accurate up to fluctuations of the order $\widetilde{\order}(n^{-1/2})$, thus enabling our analysis through the entire trajectory.
+We note that our techniques for proving non-asymptotic concentration bounds around the deterministic one-step predictions can be applied to the models and algorithms in~\citet{chandrasekher2021sharp}, as the problems considered in that paper have polynomially growing link functions, and the algorithms are either alternating minimization or subgradient descent.
+The techniques introduced in this paper would improve the deviation rates from $n^{-1/4}$~\citep[Theorem 1]{chandrasekher2021sharp} to $n^{-1/2}$.
+Let us conclude with a few intriguing open questions and extensions.

 First, our analysis crucially required a sample-splitting assumption.
-This assumption can be interpreted as a large-batch assumption in which $N$ samples are split in to batches of size $d \oversamp$, with $\oversamp > 1$.
+This assumption can be interpreted as a large-batch assumption in which $N$ samples are split into batches of size $d \oversamp$, with $\oversamp > 1$.
 As noted in the discussion following Theorem~\ref{thm:global-conv-linear}, such an assumption imposes a $\log{d}$ overhead in sample complexity.
 It would be interesting to understand whether the alternating minimization algorithm can be analyzed without this sample-splitting assumption---thereby using all of the data at each iteration---using either a further leave-one-out mechanism~\citep{chen2019gradient} or using tools derived in the context of approximate message passing~\citep{berthier2020state}.
+We note that as shown in Figure~\ref{figure-no-sample-split}, the deterministic one-step predictions in Eq.~\eqref{eq-equivalence} are no longer exact when the algorithm is run without sample-splitting.
+The eventual statistical error, however, is exactly predicted, which is a phenomenon worth exploring in future work.

 Second, much of our analysis was enabled by the Gaussian assumption on the sensing vectors $\bx_i$ and $\bz_i$.
 While this is a very specific assumption, it has been shown in many cases that predictions such as those in Section~\ref{sec:one-step-main} enjoy a universality property~\citep[to name a few]{chatterjee2006generalization,bayati2015universality,montanari2022universality}.
 Do similar guarantees hold for the iterative algorithm considered here?
 Moreover, are the fast convergence rates derived in Section~\ref{sec:convergence-main} robust to a larger class of random ensembles?